Lexington County, South Carolina

 Lexington County is a county located in the U.S. state of South Carolina.
-As of the 2020 census, the population was 293,991, and the 2021 population estimate was 300,137.
-Its county seat and largest town is Lexington.
+As of the 2020 census, the population was 293,991.
+Its county seat and largest community is Lexington.
 The county was chartered in 1785 and was named in commemoration of Lexington, Massachusetts, the site of the Battle of Lexington in the American Revolutionary War.
-Lexington County is the sixth-largest county in South Carolina by population and is part of the Columbia, SC Metropolitan Statistical Area.
+Lexington County is the sixth-most populous county in South Carolina by population and is part of the Columbia, SC Metropolitan Statistical Area.
 It is located in the Midlands region of South Carolina.

 History

-Lexington County was charted in 1785 and was named after the Battles of Lexington and Concord.
-The largest town and county seat is Lexington but the county is also part of the Columbia metropolitan area.
+Lexington County was charted in 1785 and was named after the Battles of Lexington and Concord, fought at the outset of the American Revolutionary War.

 Geography

-According to the U.S. Census Bureau, the county has a total area of 757.62 sqmi, of which 699.00 sqmi is land and 58.62 sqmi (7.8%) is water.
+According to the U.S. Census Bureau, the county has a total area of 757.62 sqmi, of which 699.00 sqmi is land and 58.62 sqmi (7.74%) is water.
 The largest body of water is Lake Murray, while other waterways include the Broad River, the Saluda River and the Congaree River.
 Lexington County has urban, suburban, and rural landscapes.
 Much of the county's urbanization is in its eastern and northeastern areas.
+The elevation in the county is 392 ft.